 by Tian Pan

-How can we use the large amount of shapeless waste sands with different particles of the cutting materials, which come from a normal water jet cutting factory?
-Through experiments with porcelain, glass and the simulation of the sinking process, I found out that, those waste sands could be suitable in the porcelain industry.
+How can we use the large amount of shapeless waste sands, containing different particles of the cutting materials, which come from a normal water jet cutting factory?
+Through experiments with porcelain, glass and the simulation of the sinking process I found out that those waste sands could be suitable in the porcelain industry.
 It can be added to the traditional porcelain-making process to make everyday vessels.
 Another characteristic of this mixture is the anti-slip property, which is very well suited as an additive in tiles for floors in sanitary areas.
-On the walls, the metallic property can be used as a magnetic pinboard.
+On walls, the metallic property can be used as a magnetic pinboard.

 Manifesto by Tian Pan

 Rewollte – a project for the appreciation of wool

 This project focuses on redefining the value of mountain sheep wool in South Tyrol.
 Rewollte strengthens the authenticity of South Tyrolean sheep’s wool in properties, variety and almost forgotten applications, thereby creating a new perspective and appreciation for unused wool.
 The material properties can act as a mediator to the body.
 I intend to rediscover the traditional use of wool as a curative effect of skin to wool contact.
 Self-healing properties are activated.
 By using an application tool, an adapted jigsaw, people are able to customise the product in accordance with their body.
 For a better distribution and accessibility of this tool, fab labs are part of the project.
 Discover and experience the haptics of wool.

 The project took place in collaboration with Theresa Bader, student at Free University Bozen, Italy

 Pluto is a carpet, a blanket, a den, a partner, or whatever it is made into.